edwardt/OSonAWS/README.rst

 Total : 0,88$/hour

-4. Development rules
+6. Development rules
 ====================

 * Only 1 file for launching a stack.
 No external files used in the template (wget, file section, etc)
 * No specific AMI.
 Only use Ubuntu 12.04.1 LTS AMI.

-5. Credits
+7. Credits
 =================

-This work has been based on:
+These guides has been very helpful.

 * Emilien Macchi's Folsom guide [https://github.com/EmilienM/openstack-folsom-guide]
 * OpenStack Folsom Install Guide [https://github.com/mseknibilel/OpenStack-Folsom-Install-guide/blob/master/OpenStack_Folsom_Install_Guide_WebVersion.rst]